 - Addictiveness – be wary of games that make children feel they need to play ‘just one more game’, including games that don’t allow children to save their progress.
 It can be hard for young children to manage their frustration in these situations.

 Good-quality TV shows, movies and YouTube for preschoolers

 Good-quality TV shows, movies and YouTube videos for preschoolers:

 - have positive messages about relationships, family and lifestyle

 - have inclusive messages about disability, gender, race and culture

-- have interesting stories that feature kind and respectful characters
+- have good stories that feature characters who treat each other kindly and respectfully

 - are age appropriate.